HeatXD/GekkoNet/README.md

 - Joining a session that's already in progress as a spectator (and maybe as a player later)
 - Replays
 - Add xmake for building.
+- Add some sort of linting to the project.
 - Commission an artist to create a logo for GekkoNet

 ## Getting Started